 Why should I get my credit history from My Credit File?

-My Credit File also offers a credit monitoring service in the form of an annual My Credit Alert subscription for consumers, and business credit alerts subscription for business owners.
+Apart from your Equifax credit report you can also take advantage of credit alert monitoring services through our subscription packages.
 These services mean that you can keep on top of your credit profile with email alerts whenever certain changes have been made to your credit file.

 Disclaimer: The information contained in this article is general in nature and does not take into account your personal objectives, financial situation or needs.
 Therefore, you should consider whether the information is appropriate to your circumstance before acting on it, and where appropriate, seek professional advice from a finance professional such as an adviser.